 But I have Planning Permission and Building Control Approval !

 Remember, even if you have recently gained the appropriate Planning Permissions and Building Control consents for your private rented accommodation, this does not automatically mean your development will be compliant with Housing Standards Legislation.
-In particular, Planning Laws do not cover safety issues at all, and the Building Regulations do not fully consider tenure.
+In particular, Planning Laws and especially Permitted Development Rights do not cover safety issues at all, and the Building Regulations do not fully consider tenure or HMO use.
 This may leave fire safety provisions, natural light, ventilation, overcrowding and a host of other safety considerations under specified for the rental market.
 In short, Planning and Building Control consents do not equate housing standards compliance, and I have dealt with numerous developments signed off by Planning & Building Control that retained significant threats to health and safety.

 The risk of getting caught out is low, right ?